goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-30-mussels-with-chorizo-parsley.md

 [<img class="alignnone size-full wp-image-763" alt="Live Mussels" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/live-mussels-02.jpg" width="274" height="411" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/live-mussels-02.jpg) [<img class="alignnone size-full wp-image-762" alt="Live Mussels" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/live-mussels-01.jpg" width="274" height="411" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/live-mussels-01.jpg)

-To make this recipe, you&#8217;ll need to find good quality chorizo, preferably Spanish.
-Ideally, you&#8217;ll want a sausage that is semi-dried, as they are easier to cook with than the dry-cured ones.
-If you can&#8217;t find semi-dried chorizo, that&#8217;s ok, something like [that](http://www.amazon.com/gp/product/B000KK7PKS/ref=as_li_tf_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000KK7PKS&linkCode=as2&tag=goodavolo06-20) will do.
+To make this recipe, you'll need to find good quality chorizo, preferably Spanish.
+Ideally, you'll want a sausage that is semi-dried, as they are easier to cook with than the dry-cured ones.
+If you can't find semi-dried chorizo, that's ok, something like [that](http://www.amazon.com/gp/product/B000KK7PKS/ref=as_li_tf_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000KK7PKS&linkCode=as2&tag=goodavolo06-20) will do.
 I personally prefer the hot version as it gives a nice kick to the dish.
 Finding a good chorizo may be the hardest part.
 The rest of the recipe is really simple, great if you have guests (do the prep in advance).
 I also served the mussels with garlic bread to keep things interesting.

 [<img class="alignnone size-full wp-image-765" alt="Mussels with Chorizo & Parsley" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/mussels-with-chorizo-parsley-02.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/mussels-with-chorizo-parsley-02.jpg)

-_Nico&#8217;s wine pairing: Since you&#8217;ll need some white wine for this recipe I suggest drinking the same wine.
-Now, don&#8217;t cook with your best wine, find yourself a good Albarino, Sauvignon Blanc or Vinho Verde under $15. _
+_Nico's wine pairing: Since you'll need some white wine for this recipe I suggest drinking the same wine.
+Now, don't cook with your best wine, find yourself a good Albarino, Sauvignon Blanc or Vinho Verde under $15. _

 <div class="recipe-box">
   <h2 class="recipe-title">